Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps: Organization

 \section{Organization}

 The outline of the paper is as follows.
 Section~\ref{section:preliminaries} deals with some reviews on the sign--determined Reidemeister torsion for a manifold and on the multiplicative property of Reidemeister torsions (the Multiplicativity Lemma) which is the main tool for computing Reidemeister torsions by using a cut and past argument.
-In Section~\ref{section:def_polynomial_torsion}, we set down technical assumptions used in the whole of this article and gives the definition of the polynomial torsion for a manifold with or without boundary.
-Sections~\ref{section:naturality} and~\ref{section:relation_Alexander_poly} give a brief exposition of several preliminary properties of the polynomial torsion: we give a change of coefficients formula and show a relation between the polynomial torsion and the usual Alexander polynomial in the case of abelian representations.
-In Section~\ref{section:poly}, we prove that the polynomial torsion is generically a polynomial by using a cut and paste argument and the multiplicative property of Reidemeister torsions (see Theorem~\ref{theorem:polyvstorsion}).
-The symmetry properties of the polynomial torsion are investigated in Section~\ref{section:symmetries} (see Theorem~\ref{theorem:symmetry_torsion}).
-Section~\ref{section:exemples} presents some examples of computations of the polynomial torsion: we proceed with the study of fibered manifolds over the circle, and next explicitly compute the polynomial torsion for the figure eight knot exterior and for the Whitehead link exterior.
-Section~\ref{section:derform} is devoted to a derivative formula which gives a bridge joint between the polynomial torsion and the non--abelian Reidemeister torsion in the adjoint representation associated to an $\SL$-representation (see Theorem~\ref{theorem:polyvstorsion}).
-In Section~\ref{section:Fox}, we consider the polynomial torsion of covering spaces.
-A Fox's type formula for the polynomial torsion (see Theorem~\ref{theorem:Fox}) and the problem of the sign are stated and proved.
+In Section~\ref{section:def_polynomial_torsion}, we set down technical assumptions used in the whole of this paper, prove that a certain twisted homology vanishes and then give the definition of the twisted Alexander invariant for a hyperbolic manifold with boundary.
+Section~\ref{section:exemples} presents some examples of computations of the twisted Alexander invariant for the figure eight knot exterior and for the Whitehead link exterior.
+Section~\ref{section:naturality} gives a reduction of the number of variables in the twisted Alexander invariant when we change coefficients in the twisted chain complex in the definition of the torsion.
+Section~\ref{section:derform} is devoted to the derivative formula which gives a bridge joining the twisted Alexander invariant and the non--abelian Reidemeister torsion in the adjoint representation associated with an $\SL$-representation in the geometric component.
+In Section~\ref{section:poly}, we prove that the twisted Alexander invariant is generically a polynomial by using a cut and paste argument and the multiplicative property of Reidemeister torsions (see Theorem~\ref{theorem:polyvstorsion}).
+The symmetry properties (with sign) of this polynomial torsion are investigated in Section~\ref{section:symmetries} (see Theorem~\ref{theorem:symmetry_torsion}).